aleks-daliton/sd/README.md

     ####################################################################################################
     #
+    # The sd format is designed to store configuration and service data.
+Text data written according
+    # to the rules of the format can be converted into the Python dict format with the help of the
+    # available library.
+After working with the data or its comments, using the sd-format library,
+    # you can save the data again in .sd format without losing both the comments to the variables and
+    # the comments and descriptions to the file itself.
+    #
+    #
+    #
     # The basic concepts and opportunities incorporated in the development of the format:
     #     Maximum accessibility for the perception of complex structured data
     #     Simple and intuitive syntactic rules